ran-isenberg/aws-lambda-handler-cookbook/docs/index.md

 - CI/CD pipelines based on Github actions that deploys to AWS.

+- Unit/integration and E2E tests.

-- CDK infrastructure tests and security tests.
+- CDK infrastructure with infrastructure tests and security tests.

 The GitHub template project can be found at [https://github.com/ran-isenberg/aws-lambda-handler-cookbook](https://github.com/ran-isenberg/aws-lambda-handler-cookbook){:target="_blank" rel="noopener"}.